machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

     http://192.168.66.1

-In the Pickit user interface, go to the configuration tab and create new setup files and a product file:
+In the Pickit web interface, go to the configuration tab and create new setup files and a product file:

 -  **Setup:** flex_demo.